codenet/col733-cloud/compute-ray.md

 ### A simple system for dynamic tasks and futures (CIEL [NSDI'11])

 We can have a bunch of workers, each containing an object store.
-Object stores will store immutable values for the futures.
+Object stores will store immutable object values for the futures.
 A master program keeps track of all the workers, tasks, and objects.

 <img src="assets/figs/ciel-design.png" width=350>